myhe2/Iowa-Liquor-Sales-Descriptive-Python/README.md

 1. How are sales or brands impacted when investigating the relationship between the 3 main attributes of the external datasets: Income, Race, and Population?

-2. For 2019, what were the highlights: top 5 popular brands of alcohol as a seasonal decision maker for, total sales based on counties and, total comsumed alcohol based on counties?
+2. For 2019, what were the highlights: top 5 popular brands of alcohol as a seasonal decision maker for, total sales based on counties and, total consumed alcohol- based on counties?

 3. What are the main predicting factors of sales that will benefit the both sides?